htm-community/river-view/README.md

 ### River Types

 A river can be `temporal` or `geotemporal`.
-Both contain timestamped data, but `geothermal` data is presented a bit differently.
+Both contain timestamped data, but `geotemporal` data is presented a bit differently.

 ### Creating a River